 Memorable Quote: “The great Bennett Spring, ever true to the beat of life for generations, past and present, continued its languid passage behind them.
 A sudden breeze swirled green and golden leaves in a tiny whirlwind and scattered them across the sparkling waters in the late afternoon sunlight.
 The sheltering sycamores stretched their great white arms skyward in an ever-protective arch above the cool blue-green waters.
 The heart of the spring continued its faithful rhythm as yet another generation prepared to begin its journey in life.”

 Eighteen year old Becky Darling is thrilled with her first job at the Brice Inn in 1924, especially when she learns that Bennett Spring may become Missouri's first state park.
 It sounds like real progress until she discovers her beloved father is working hard against the idea.
 Life during that Prohibition summer is further complicated by her older brother's involvement in illegal moonshine, the impending birth of a new brother or sister and the surprise arrival of a state senator and his handsome aide.
-Becky can't help but wonder if life at Bennett Spring will ever be carefree again?
+Becky can't help but wonder if life at Bennett Spring will ever be carefree again?This book is historical fiction (Valenti did all of her own research by the way) and for young adults, young adults who, nowadays, don't care enough to know anything about the area in which they live.

 I am amazed at how many wonderfully talented writers there are in the state of Missouri and am looking forward to reading this book that Ellen Gray Massey said is about "fishing, moonshining, distrust of outsiders, beauty of nature, importance of family and a romance."